Words by Simona Serban

-With changes happening all around the globe, people are starting to gradually notice their own impact, and, thus, are paying much more attention to the entire environment to which they belong, with special consideration given to their immediate surroundings, that being anywhere from apartments and houses to lack of green spaces.
+With changes happening all around the globe, people are starting to notice their own impact gradually, and, thus, are paying much more attention to the entire environment to which they belong, with special consideration given to their immediate surroundings, that being anywhere from apartments and houses to lack green spaces.
 In addition, depending on their careers and development process, the range of possible actions to be implemented increases.

 Awareness is another foundational key when discussing concrete global behavioural change; the real trust communities share between and within themselves is the fundament of the real environmental changes, as society is built by communities, so people have an immediate and strong bond with their environment.
 Ultimately, trust requires a society-wide culture and participatory activities, especially among those in positions of influence.

-Another pivotal point is local; local building materials, local organic produce, local objects for everyday use, everything we use ought to be reusable.
-Alongside this, doing a realistic self assessment of our habits and needs, in order to identify if we really need so many objects, for example, will definitely help in setting individual sustainability goals.
+Another pivotal point is local; local building materials, local organic produce, local objects for everyday use, and everything we use should be reusable.
+Alongside this, doing a realistic self-assessment of our habits and needs to identify if we really need so many objects, for example, will definitely help in setting individual sustainability goals.
 By doing so, we focus inward – into ourselves – thus being able to help and have a positive, collective impact on our planet.
 As the UN Sustainable Development 2030 targets reach their deadline, such mentalities will ensure that relevant and important information, alongside the proper awareness for leading a sustainable lifestyle, in all of their form, will always be in touch with the natural world and its needs.

-The city of tomorrow finds itself on the brink of a new architectural opening – a multivalent experience for everyone involved in the process, focused on environmental, smart integrated design and circular design principles.
+The city of tomorrow is on the brink of a new architectural opening – a multivalent experience for everyone involved in the process, focused on environmental, smart integrated design and circular design principles.
 With the reopening of cities – after the passage of the critical period for each country in particular – for the second time since their official creation and after the end of World War II – we find people in a totally different state.
-Instead of finding a fresh new city or ruins they have to rebuild quickly for the main industries to function again, people find something else; they rediscover the spaces they love, the spaces they may have regarded with indifference, perhaps, but, most of all, they inevitably understand the need not treat any aspect of life superficially.
+Instead of finding a fresh new city or ruins, they have to rebuild quickly for the main industries to function again.
+People find something else; they rediscover the spaces they love, the spaces they may have regarded with indifference, perhaps, but most of all, they inevitably understand the need not to treat any aspect of life superficially.

-Together with professionals and authorities facilitating powerful sustainable development policies, this new sustainability wave, generated organically by the people, can transform into concrete, real, physical changes, beneficial for both us and our blue planet.
+Together with professionals and authorities facilitating powerful, sustainable development policies, this new sustainability wave, generated organically by the people, can transform into concrete, real, physical changes beneficial for both us and our blue planet.
 We find ourselves dealing with a new global challenge, one in which our environment is given the opportunity to take a breather.
 For example, after almost two months of lockdown, one of the recently found awareness is the living space usage per person, as we are beginning to see its importance, especially in residential complexes, be it old or new.
-Turns out, this has proven a fruitful situation, giving architects and designers a new opportunity to redesign and innovate the way they approach design, focused more on people’s well being.
+It turns out, this has proven a fruitful situation, giving architects and designers a new opportunity to redesign and innovate the way they approach design, focusing more on people’s well-being.
 On this note, one could ask: shouldn’t we pay more attention to our environment, be it natural or built?

-Maintaining the progress of the regeneration, solving problems like the climate crisis will require massive experiments across all segments of the industry and society, especially in architecture and adjacent design industries.
-Buildings and the way people use them will have to change, as living indoors for the last couple of months has made it clear.
+Maintaining the progress of the regeneration and solving problems like the climate crisis will require massive experiments across all segments of the industry and society, especially in architecture and adjacent design industries.
+Buildings and how people use them will have to change, as living indoors for the last few months has made clear.
 By finding efficient solutions, we create a sustainable and compassionate world, a process that all countries and nations will need to follow.
-Collaborative partnerships, between all stakeholders, will make the change process more coherent and will implement such changes; by collective inventiveness and manifestations, on a global scale, we will communicate, advocate for a real change of shared values, drives and creative powers.
+Collaborative partnerships between all stakeholders will make the change process more coherent and will implement such changes; by collective inventiveness and manifestations on a global scale, we will communicate and advocate for a real change of shared values, drives and creative powers.

 Participatory architecture focused on the people and their needs as independently as possible, gives the power and the deciding factor to the inhabitant.
-Instead of continuing to design with a targeted client in mind, architects and designer have come to the conclusion that it is much more important and effective to collaborate and start designing alongside people.
-We see this happening in most of the affected countries at the moment, where the authorities are challenging architects and designers to come up with specialised, transformable, adaptable, innovative and smart solutions and policies.
-In short, when designing on a bigger scale, it is important to give power and shift the decision making process in favour of the direct users, this way creating precedents of collaboration on larger scales.
-Considering this, right now the most important thing is to rewire our mindsets and notably, our learned behaviours.
+Instead of continuing to design with a targeted client in mind, architects and designers have come to the conclusion that it is much more important and effective to collaborate and start designing alongside people.
+We see this happening in most of the affected countries, where the authorities are challenging architects and designers to develop specialised, transformable, adaptable, innovative and smart solutions and policies.
+In short, when designing on a bigger scale, it is important to give power and shift the decision-making process in favour of the direct users.
+This creates precedents of collaboration on larger scales.
+Considering this, right now, the most important thing is to rewire our mindsets and, notably, our learned behaviours.
 By learned behaviour, I refer to everything we learned since infancy, everything we took for the people around us on a subconscious level, behaviours that we might not have noticed had we hadn’t had or given ourselves the opportunity to do so.

-In addition, by doing so, we might quite possibly be able to make a real change into the lives of our close people, because when we start living in the present, taking in everything around us and raising our voice to improve the conversation, others would be inspired to push for transformative change in themselves and their communities as well.
-The most efficient way of solving any given problem is by discussing and argumenting, this is a given; by putting everyone’s well-being first, something the Asian culture preaches and encourages, we are capable to generate real-real change.
-Our connections to a place, culture, common purpose and each other create a sense of belonging that every person needs to in order to thrive.
+In addition, by doing so, we might quite possibly be able to make a real change in the lives of our close people because when we start living in the present, taking in everything around us and raising our voice to improve the conversation, others would be inspired to push for transformative change in themselves and their communities as well.
+The most efficient way to solve any problem is by discussing and arguing.
+This is a given; by putting everyone’s well-being first, something the Asian culture preaches and encourages, we are capable to generate real-real change.
+Our connections to a place, culture, common purpose, and each other create a sense of belonging that every person needs to in order to thrive.

 This isn’t new, however; this global context only increases the real potential of such initiatives.
-What was once regarded as trash initially, turns into a vital resource to create sustainable, recycled and reusable products, thus protecting our natural world?
-In addition, when we really want to change something, our authorities must take action, and generate incentives for such game changers.
-When it comes to climate change, it holds no importance at what time you get on the social and environmental change train; awareness starts with educating yourself, asking questions, this is the basis; ensuring that all human beings can enjoy prosperous and fulfilling lives and that economic, social and technological progress takes place in harmony at all times with the organic world; awareness change based begins with and from us.
+What was once regarded as trash initially becomes a vital resource for creating sustainable, recycled, reusable products, thus protecting our natural world.
+In addition, when we want to change something, our authorities must act and generate incentives for such game-changers.
+When it comes to climate change, it holds no importance at what time you get on the social and environmental change train; awareness starts with educating yourself and asking questions; this is the basis; of ensuring that all human beings can enjoy prosperous and fulfilling lives and that economic, social and technological progress takes place in harmony at all times with the organic world; awareness change based begins with and from us.

-Embracing the opportunity ahead starts with educating ourselves, a healthy dose of self awareness and taking the time to see and analyze why and how our environment is key for our survival; everyone can do exactly as they see appropriate, every person is free to make pivotal adjustments, and, thus, the positive effects will begin to appear.
-At any given time, our common goal should be to lead a healthy life alongside our loved ones, on a healthy planet.
-And, judging by the rapid and powerful regeneration process the earth started a few months ago, changing our ways of living or even just modifying them proves to be quite a low price to pay to achieve such a meaningful goal.
+Embracing the opportunity ahead starts with educating ourselves, having a healthy dose of self-awareness and taking the time to see and analyze why and how our environment is key for our survival; everyone can do exactly as they see appropriate, and every person is free to make pivotal adjustments, and, thus, the positive effects will begin to appear.
+Our common goal should be leading a healthy life alongside our loved ones on a healthy planet at any time.
+And judging by the rapid and powerful regeneration process the earth started a few months ago, changing our ways of living or even modifying them proves to be quite a low price to pay to achieve such a meaningful goal.

-To cultivate a collective responsibility, to solidify our connection to the natural world and its living beings, could, thus, become our new world trajectory, as it always goes back to how we use space, how we correlate the natural world re-entering our built environment.
-If we don’t take care of it accordingly, what else is there?
+Cultivating a collective responsibility to solidify our connection to the natural world and its living beings could, thus, become our new world trajectory, as it always goes back to how we use space, how we correlate the natural world, re-entering our built environment.
+What else is there if we don’t take care of it accordingly?